 OSINT (Open Source Intelligence) plays a remarkable role in the universal economy.
-As this report from IT Intelligence Markets indicates, cyber security threats continue to be developed that allow tools and datasets to be exploited and new information to be tracked and extracted – and at the same time, within the investigative community, anonymity is crucial.
+A report from IT Intelligence Markets indicates, cyber security threats continue to be developed that allow tools and datasets to be exploited and new information to be tracked and extracted – and at the same time, within the investigative community, anonymity is crucial.

 Across many different business scenarios, it’s crucial to ensure your online activity is not trackable.
 So, whether you need an anonymous setup for investigative analysis or cyber security investigations, or you are worried about your privacy being compromised by threat actors – properly managing your online identity can help keep your privacy safe and minimize the risk of having your online activity and data exposed.